spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 ### How can I see the logs?

+By default, we're configuring containers to use "none" as the logging driver, meaning that the output is simply discarded.
+By using

+`matrix_synapse_log_driver=json-file`

+in your host vars, you can set it to something else (in this case, "json-file").

 We utilize [systemd/journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html#Description) for logging.

 To see logs for Synapse, run `journalctl -fu matrix-synapse.service`.
 You may wish to see the [manual page for journalctl](https://www.commandlinux.com/man-page/man1/journalctl.1.html).